 Exhibitions of these artifacts attracted the interest of New Jersey residents whose donations from private collections built the collection in the ensuing years.
 Growing interest in education and culture in the late 1950s resulted in the construction of a modern cultural complex near the State House that opened in 1965 and included a four-level Museum building, an adjoining planetarium, and an adjacent auditorium.
 At that time, fine art became the Museum's fourth collection area.

-The State Museum was initially accredited by the American Association of Museums in 1974.
+The State Museum was initially accredited by the American Alliance of Museums in 1974.
 Since 1983 it has been a division of the New Jersey Department of State.

 Museum is founded with Natural History specimens collected since the early 1800s.

 Ethnology becomes a partner with Archaeology when Museum purchases North American Indian art.

 Decorative Arts is added as third collection area.

 Museum moves to new Cultural Complex.

 Museum becomes a Division of the NJ Department of State.

 The New Jersey State Museum/Department of State has received generous support through the New Jersey State Museum Foundation for its collections, exhibitions and programs from the following Partners:

 - New Jersey Division of Travel & Tourism

 - New Jersey Historical Commission, a division of the Department of State